streamnative/pulsar-flink/README.md

   conf.setAuthPluginClassName(className);
   conf.setAuthParams(params);
   ```
-2. For the Table and SQL, you can use the following ways to set up authentication.
+2. For the Table and SQL, you can use the following way to set up authentication.

 ```sql
 CREATE TABLE pulsar (